ethandoug1/BI/README.md

 # Introduction
 The purpose of this data profile is to capture high level metrics that can serve as a starting poing for data analysis.
-The code was adapted from [Link](https://www.codeproject.com/) the following data profile was done in SQL using sample data.
-The code has been recycled and adapted for this example.
+The script was adapted from [Codeproject](https://www.codeproject.com/Articles/1082891/High-Level-Data-Profiler-Script).
+A cursor is used against the INFORMATION_SCHEMA views to loop through the selected schemas, tables and views to construct and execute a profiling SELECT statement for each column.

 # Environment
 I created a server and established a database using Microsoft Azure.
 Sample sales data was used to create and populate the database.